How can you whiten teeth?

 • can be easily integrated into daily dental care

-• gentle on tooth enamel
+• is gentle on tooth enamel

 Tips for permanently white teeth

-1. Regular professional teeth cleaning
+1. Regular professional dental cleaning

 2. Reduce coffee and tea consumption